pramindanata/architecture-katas/kata/santa-workshop/adr/03-standardize-present-request-analyzer.md

 1. Receiving/pulling data from a specific input channel.
 2. Analyze the data into structured format by leveraging AI tools.
-3. Publish the analysis result into other services via async communication.
+3. Publish the analysis result into other services via asynchronous communication.

 ![diagram](../asset/adr-03-diagram.svg)